Sailor Moon (character): In popular culture

 Comedian Samantha Bee portrayed Sailor Moon in a live-action production at the Canadian National Exhibition.

+Spider-Man: Into the Spider-Verse production designer Justin Thompson portrayed Peni Parker / SP//dr in the 2018 film in an art style inspired by that of Sailor Moon, the video game Marvel Contest of Champions also directly depicting a Sailor Moon-based magical girl Peni from Earth-23.

 The Shopkins episode, "Look Within", features a reference to Sailor Moon's original transformation scene with Lippy Lips (shown to transform into her 'Wild Style'.)

 At the 2022 WWE Royal Rumble, Sasha Banks entered in an outfit inspired by Sailor Moon.

 Internet memes

-A social media challenge on Twitter called the #sailormoonredraw gained popularity in May 2018.
+A social media challenge on Twitter called the #sailormoonredraw gained popularity in May 2020.
 Artists use a still frame of Sailor Moon taken during the episode "A Bright Shooting Star!
 Saturn, and the Messiah" from the third season of the original Sailor Moon television series, Sailor Moon S, and redraw it in different styles or have another fictional character take her place.
-A similar phenomenon occurred back in April 2014 four years prior, in the form a humorous online comic with scenes the series premiere of the original television series, "The Crybaby Usagi's Magnificent Transformation!", set right after Sailor Moon's first battle with the Youma Morga and Tuxedo Mask's first intervention which originated from Tumblr.
+A similar phenomenon occurred back in April 2014 six years prior, in the form a humorous online comic with scenes the series premiere of the original television series, "The Crybaby Usagi's Magnificent Transformation!", set right after Sailor Moon's first battle with the Youma Morga and Tuxedo Mask's first intervention which originated from Tumblr.